 Benchmark offers microelectronics assembly with placement tolerances of 1-2 microns semi-automated and 7 microns automated.
-We also design and build high density circuits featuring lines and spaces of 25 microns.
 So what the heck does that mean?
-And, how big (or small) is a micron really?
+How big (or small) is a micron, really?

 Since 40-50 micron objects are the smallest things visible to the naked human eye, these extremely small dimensions can be hard to wrap your head around.
 So, we decided to use some great laser microscope images to put size in perspective.